"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "Hailey, do you feel comfortable spending half of what we make just as we’re getting back on our feet, on your eyebrows?"

-So this is what it’s come to, Jason thought.
+So this is what it’s come to, J-Ryze thought.

-She has me arrested, makes up lies about me, takes all my time and money, and I oh-so-class-ily forgive her and bring her back into my life… and now as I aim to have an honest discussion about the state of things, she freaks out?
+Hailey has me arrested, makes up lies about me, takes all my time and money, and I oh-so-class-ily forgive her and bring her back into my life… and now, as I aim to have an honest discussion about getting back on track, she freaks out?

 And when he woke up, he knew what.